brown-bird-mashpi-1.jpg

 By: Néstor Paladines

-Plain, brown and with an effervescent call, the House Wren is a common backyard bird found across the Western Hemisphere.
+Encounters in the forest with the unassuming House Wren transform an ordinary day into a symphony of nature.
+Plain, brown, and with an effervescent call, this common backyard bird is found across the Western Hemisphere.
 Listen for its rush-and-jumble song in summer as it zips through shrubs and low tree branches, snatching insects.
-House Wrens in Mashpi live around the Life Center garden and you can hear their energetic calls throughout the day, all as you enjoy the forest view from the deck.
+House Wrens in Mashpi live around the Life Center garden, and you can hear their energetic calls throughout the day, all as you enjoy the forest view from the deck.

 Handling wild animals